edamame852/the-docs/docs/medical/medical-index.md

 12. Alice - New comer, worked in Tuen Mun Pedi 2 year, not very social with the group.
 Vaso-vagoed during dissection
 13. Angela - +7-8 than Joanne, Was pregnant, 0.5 < kid year old < 1, was anesthesia
 14. Irene - did frozen section, was studying in Macau, now exchange in HK.
-15. Lak Marie - came to HK Oct-Nov 2024
+15. Lak Mari - Sri Lankan, came to HK Oct-Nov 2024